Crackz/Momkn-App/README.md

 ## Motivation
-Just for the seek of making something useful or maybe good for others to learn or use.
+it's just for the seek of making something useful or maybe good for others to learn or use.

 ## Features
 - Offline first class citizen app.